2 Weeks in Japan: The Perfect Itinerary for First Time Visitors

 Yuba (tofu skin) set lunch at vegan cafe Yasai Cafe Meguri in Nikko

-We had lunch at Yasai Cafe Meguri, a vegan cafe in an old art gallery with a beautiful painted ceiling.
+We had lunch at Meguri, a mostly vegan cafe in an old art gallery with a beautiful painted ceiling.

-Many restaurants in Nikko close in the evening so Komekichi Kozushi (now called Yonekichi Akira Sushi I believe) was a great find just a few minutes walk from our hotel (and the train stations).
+Many restaurants in Nikko close in the evening so Komekichi Kozushi was a great find just a few minutes’ walk from our hotel (and the train stations).

 This small family-run sushi place has two tables, counter seating and a tatami room where we ate.